artivis/manif/README.md

 We recommend every user of **manif** to read the paper (17 pages) before starting to use the library.
 The paper provides a thorough introduction to Lie theory, in a simplified way so as to make the entrance to Lie theory easy for average robotician who is interested in designing rigorous and elegant state estimation algorithms.

-**manif** was designed for easy integration to larger projects:
+**manif** has been designed for an easy integration to larger projects:
   - A single dependency on [Eigen](http://eigen.tuxfamily.org),
   - header-only for easy integration,
   - templated on the underlying scalar type so that one can use its own,
-  - and c++11 since not everyone gets to enjoy the latest c++ features, especially in industry.
+  - and c++11, since not everyone gets to enjoy the latest c++ features, especially in industry.

 **manif** provides analytic computation of Jacobians for all the operations.
 It also supports template scalar types.
 In particular, it can work with the